CEO’s review 2019

 Promotion of interests in 2019

 Last year saw the Finnish parliamentary election and the European Parliament election.
 With our government programme goals for 2019–2023, we seek a supportive foundation for music-related work, fair rules for content markets and investments in the creative industries.

 We received important news in March, when the European Parliament approved the Copyright Directive.
 The new directive provides important rules that help clarify the responsibilities related to the use of copyright-protected content as well as rules for online platforms that use copyright-protected content.

 Teosto Fund was established in 2010 to support the promotion of creative Finnish music in the future.
 The capital of Teosto Fund was increased in the 2010s by adding the profits from the sale of the office building and the apartments to the fund as well as through cultural contributions.
 There is currently over EUR 30 million in the fund.

 In spring 2019, a task force was established and given the task of figuring out how the promotion of creative Finnish music and its continuity could best be ensured in the changing circumstances of the future.
 The Autumn General Meeting approved the task force’s proposal for starting the preparations for turning Teosto Fund into a foundation.
 The goal is to present the results of the preparations to the 2020 Autumn Annual General Meeting.

 Teosto’s success factors

-Teosto’s future depends on how well we are able to serve our Finnish rightsholders and international rightsholders and enable the use of music on the markets.
-Our organisation’s strength is the trust our diverse rightsholders have in us.
+Teosto’s future depends on how well we are able to serve our Finnish rightholders and international rightholders and enable the use of music on the markets.
+Our organisation’s strength is the trust our diverse rightholders have in us.

 In order to achieve our vision of taking rights management services to the next level, we actively invest in the competence of our personnel and focus on what gives us our sense of meaning at work: helping music authors succeed!